donald-ngo/donald/README.rst

-This repo will store my test code.
+This repo will store my test code..